Butterroach/badfizzbuzz/README.md

 run combiner.py to generate the badfizzbuzz.py file which will have a function so you can import the file and use the function!!!!!!!! ver ysimple and efficient this is very serios

+AHJGFHJRSAGHJAWSEJGW DONT REWRITE IT IN RUST I HATE RUST I WILL KILL YOU IF YOU DOU YIOG JUEROIGHJ EOWITRHG

 ### how do i contribute

 same answer as the section below